Introduction to quantum groups: 3d. More Peter-Weyl

 This corepresentation is unitary, so we can define a morphism as follows:

 Now by composing with $\varepsilon\otimes id$, we obtain a morphism as follows:

 Thus, we have our inverse map for the projection $A_{full}\to A_{red}$, as desired. \end{proof}

-All the above was of course quite short, but we will be back to this, with full details, and with a systematic study of the notion of amenability, in section 14 below.
+All the above was of course quite short, but we will be back to this, with full details, and with a systematic study of the notion of amenability, in chapter 14 below.
+In particular, we will discuss in detail the case of the usual discrete group algebras $A=C^*(\Gamma)$, by further building on the findings in Theorem 3.25 and Proposition 3.27.